The Only Fishing Knots You Actually Need

 The Arbor Knot

-To tie it: pass line around the spool and tie a simple overhand around the standing line.
-Tie another overhand in the tag end alone.
-Pull tight—the second overhand jams against the first, locking everything in place.
+Connects line to the reel spool.
+Needs to lock and not slip as line piles on top.
+Pass line around the spool, tie an overhand around the standing line, tie another overhand in just the tag end by itself.
+Pull tight — that second overhand jams against the first, locking everything.

 The Surgeon’s Loop